Lameguy64/mkpsxiso/README.md

 ## Issues

-On ext4 and xfs filesystems, the minimum timestamp you can set is 1901/12/13, which makes some games that has files/folders with dates older than that (like Vagrant Story) impossible to make a 1:1 copy.
+On ext4 and xfs filesystems, the minimum timestamp you can set is 1901/12/13, which makes games that has files/folders with dates older than that (like Crash Bash, Spyro3, Vagrant Story, etc) impossible to make a 1:1 copy.
 A workaround to this is to work on a filesystem that has better date support, like f2fs/ntfs/btrfs.

-The only known major issue that hasn't (or cannot) be resolved is that if you create a disc image with the following directory structure:
+The other known major issue that hasn't (or cannot) be resolved is that if you create a disc image with the following directory structure:

 ```xml
 <dir name="dira">